 Furthermore, I would also like to express my deep appreciation for Russ College EECS faculty who have worked with me in the course of my masters.

-A special thanks to Miguel Sampertegui who helped me in small ways to get this done, and to all the members of Russ College and EECS staff team who have assisted me every time I needed help.
+A special thanks to Miguel Sempertegui who helped me in small ways to get this done, and to all the members of Russ College and EECS staff team who have assisted me every time I needed help.

 Last but not the least, a very special thanks to my parents whose encouraging words got me through the hard times of living abroad.